jamulussoftware/jamulus/src/res/homepage/manual.md

 If enabled, the support for very small network audio packets is activated.
 Very small network packets are only actually used if the sound card buffer delay is smaller than 128 samples.
-The smaller the network buffers, the smaller the audio latency.
+The smaller the network buffers, the lower the audio latency.
 But at the same time the network load increases and the probability of audio dropouts also increases.

 ### Buffer delay